ardanlabs/kit/tcp/README.md

 Package tcp provides the boilerpale code for working with TCP based data.
 The package allows you to establish a TCP listener that can accept client connections on a specified IP address and port.
 It also provides a function to send data back to the client.
-The processing of received data and sending data happens on a configured routine pool, so concurrency is handled.

 There are three interfaces that need to be implemented to use the package.
 These interfaces provide the API for processing data.